- The Memorial Union is not responsible for any article lost in the building. The Lost and Found is located in the Memorial Union Office.

 - No one is permitted to post materials on the exterior of the Memorial Union or on the entrance doors or structures without approval of the Memorial Union staff.

-Other Information and Policies
+Other Information and Regulations

 - Office space will be reserved for student organizations in room 106 of the Memorial Union.